noracai26/SimpleParsing/README.md

 Karina Sudnicina: found the project, implemented coverage tool for two functions mentioned above, created a test cases for them.

   Nora: implemeted coverage tool for two functions mentioned above, created test cases for them.

+  Sanne Aerts: Created a function-based coverage tool for two chosen functions and developed new test cases for them to enhance their coverage.